derian-cordoba/secure-keys-generator/docs/index.md

 ## Usage

-As first step, you need to determine the keys that you want to use in your iOS project.
-You can define the keys from Keychain or env variables.
+### Step 1: Define Your Keys

-The source is determined by the current platform **local or CI / cloud** using the `CI` environment variable.
+First, determine the keys you want to use in your iOS project.
+The keys can be sourced either from your Keychain or environment variables.
+The source of keys is determined by the `CI` environment variable.

-If the `CI` environment variable is set to `true`, the keys are read from the environment variables.
-Otherwise, the keys are read from the Keychain.
+- If `CI=true`, keys will be read from environment variables.

-You can configure your keys like this:
+- If `CI=false` or not set, keys will be read from the Keychain.

-### From Keychain
+You can configure your keys as follows:

-1. You need to define the `secure-keys` record in the Keychain with the key name and the key value.
+#### From Keychain

-The value for this key should be all the key names separated by a comma.
+1. Define the secure-keys record in your Keychain with the key names and values.
+The value should be a comma-separated list of keys.

 ```bash
 security add-generic-password -a "secure-keys" -s "secure-keys" -w "githubToken,apiKey"
 ```

-If you want to use another keychain identifier, you can define an env variable named `SECURE_KEYS_IDENTIFIER` to set the keychain identifier.
+If you need to use a custom Keychain identifier, set the `SECURE_KEYS_IDENTIFIER` environment variable:

 ```bash
 export SECURE_KEYS_IDENTIFIER="your-keychain-identifier"